The Lords of Biddick in County Durham (Now Tyne and Wear)

 Large Folio Volume of tipped in engravings and sketches.

-memorial tablets, effigies, armorials and drawings of local interest, some of which were used
+tablets, effigies, armorials and drawings of local interest, some of which were used by Robert

 f.12.